Big Ten Conference: 1890s: The conference's founding

 On January 11, 1895, Purdue University president James Henry Smart invited the presidents of the University of Chicago, University of Illinois, Lake Forest College, University of Minnesota, Northwestern University, and University of Wisconsin to a meeting in Chicago, to create policies aimed at regulating intercollegiate athletics.
 The eligibility of student-athletes was one of the main topics of discussion, with it being decided that student-athletes must be full-time students in good standing.
 The conference was officially founded at a second meeting on February 8, 1896.
 Lake Forest was not at the 1896 meeting and was replaced by the University of Michigan.
 Henceforth the seven attendees of this second meeting would be the founding members of the organization more commonly known as the Western Conference.

 The conference is one of the nation's oldest, predating the founding of the NCAA by a decade and was one of the first collegiate conferences to sponsor men's basketball.
-The first reference to the conference as the Big Nine was in 1899 after Iowa and Indiana had joined.
+The first reference to the conference as the Big Nine was in 1899 following the admission of Iowa and Indiana.

 1900s: Becoming the Big Ten

 Nebraska first petitioned to join the league in 1900 and again in 1911, but was turned away both times.
+Notre Dame applied twice as well, first at the conference's founding and again in 1908, but like Nebraska was rejected both times.
 In 1905, the conference was officially incorporated as the Intercollegiate Conference of Faculty Representatives.

 In 1906, Michigan president James Burrill Angell called for a series of conference meetings to further regulate football, leading to new rules such as limiting football teams to no more than five games and players to three years of eligibility.
 One of the new rules would require the football coach to be a full-time employee of the university, leading to Michigan's football head coach, Fielding Yost, to oppose the changes.
 Ultimately Yost won out and convinced Michigan's board to support him over Angell and against the conference.
 In April 1907, Michigan was voted out of the conference for refusing to adhere to the new league rules.
 Ohio State joined in 1912, and as a result could no longer play Michigan until the school rejoined the conference after a nine-year absence.
 The first known references to the conference as the Big Ten were then made in December 1916 as a result.

+In 1926, Notre Dame was again rejected for admittance to the conference.